bytex-solutions/snamp/docs/updating.md

 ====

 There are following updating scenarios available:
-* Install a new version of SNAMP Resource Adapter or Resource Connector
+* Install a new version of SNAMP Gateway or Resource Connector
 * Install a new version of SNAMP Platform
 * Install a new version of SNAMP Management Console

 Some of these scenarios support Hot Upgrade (without any availability issues).

-## Update Resource Adapter
+## Update Gateway
 Open the shell console and print `feature:list -i`.
 You will see following output (or similar):
 ```
 Name                         | Version          | Installed | Repository              | Description